-- 10.9.1.1 That in accordance with Section 70.2 of the Planning Act, a development permit system may be implemented. - 10.9.1.2 To require an amendment to this Plan prior to passing a by-law to establish a development permit system.
-The amendment shall:a) identify the proposed development permit area(s) including types of b) set out the scope of the authority that may be delegated and any limitations on the designation, if Council intends to delegate any authority under the development permit by-law.
+- That in accordance with Section 70.2 of the Planning Act, a development permit system may be implemented. - To require an amendment to this Plan prior to passing a by-law to establish a development permit system.
+The amendment shall: - a) identify the proposed development permit area(s) including types of conditions and criteria; and - set out the scope of the authority that may be delegated and any limitations on the designation, if Council intends to delegate any authority under the development permit by-law.